AP sources: Biden picks Lloyd Austin as secretary of defense

 As a career military officer, the 67-year-old Austin is likely to face opposition from some in Congress and in the defense establishment who believe in drawing a clear line between civilian and military leadership of the Pentagon.
 Although many previous defense secretaries have served briefly in the military, only two — George C. Marshall and James Mattis — have been career officers.
 Marshall also served as secretary of state.

 Like Mattis, Austin would need to obtain a congressional waiver to serve as defense secretary.
-The laws were meant to preserve the civilian nature of the Department of Defense.
+Congress intended civilian control of the military when it created the position of secretary of defense in 1947 and prohibited a recently retired military officer from holding the position.

+One of the people who confirmed the pick said Austin's selection was about choosing the best possible person but acknowledged that pressure had built to name a candidate of color and that Austin's stock had risen in recent days.

 Austin is a 1975 graduate of the U.S. Military Academy at West Point and served 41 years in uniform.